Geordie Greig: Newspaper editor

-He was appointed editor of the Evening Standard in February 2009.
-During his time as editor the Dispossessed Campaign was launched tackling poverty, illiteracy and unemployment.
-The campaign led to a Dispossessed Fund which has raised over £9 million for grassroots groups addressing poverty and has helped more than 100,000 people, including the homeless and unemployed.
+Greig was appointed editor of the Evening Standard in February 2009.
+During his time as editor, the "Dispossessed Campaign" was launched, tackling poverty, illiteracy and unemployment.
+The campaign led to a Dispossessed Fund, which raised over £9 million for grassroots groups addressing poverty and has helped more than 100,000 people, including the homeless and unemployed.

-In 2010 he was appointed editorial director of The Independent, The Independent on Sunday and i (Independent Print Ltd) and the Evening Standard.
+In 2010, Greig was appointed editorial director of The Independent, The Independent on Sunday and i (Independent Print Ltd) and the Evening Standard.

-In March 2012, Greig became editor of The Mail on Sunday while remaining a director of Independent Print Ltd and the Evening Standard.
+In March 2012, he became editor of The Mail on Sunday, while remaining a director of Independent Print Ltd and the Evening Standard.

 He succeeded Paul Dacre as editor of the Daily Mail in September 2018.
-Two years later, it surpassed The Sun to become the best-selling newspaper in the UK.

-Greig supported the UK remaining in the EU in the June 2016 referendum as editor of The Mail on Sunday.
-He then shifted his stance to supporting Theresa May's withdrawal agreement.
-Greig was considered to have steered the Daily Mail in a pro-Remain direction, which has been criticised by his predecessor, Paul Dacre, who said "Support for Brexit is in the DNA of both the Daily Mail and, more pertinently, its readers.
-Any move to reverse this would be editorial and commercial suicide."
-The Guardian said that Dacre's general criticism of Greig showed "the deep personal and ideological divisions at the top of the newspaper".

-In October 2019, Greig said that he hoped the Daily Mail would overtake The Sun as Britain's best-selling newspaper.
-The Daily Mails profits were reported as stable in 2019, while other tabloids "suffered".
-Greig observed: "We do defy gravity...
-Murdoch always used to say there would be two groups standing in the end.
-Maybe that's going to be right."
+The Daily Mail's profits were reported as stable in 2019.
 In June 2020, The Guardian reported that the Daily Mail had surpassed The Sun as the UK's best-selling paper that May.
-Greig hailed it as a "historic moment" for the newspaper.

-His tenure as editor of the Daily Mail came to an end on 17 November 2021.
+Greig's tenure as editor of the Daily Mail came to an end on 17 November 2021.
 He became consultant editor.

 On 4 January 2023, The Independent announced that he was rejoining the digital news outlet as editor-in-chief.

 Other interests

-In addition to his editorial duties, Greig has literary interests, for instance writing the foreword for the Forward Book of Poetry (1999).
-His 2011 book, The Kingmaker is about his grandfather, Louis Greig, a rugby international, who became mentor, physician and friend to the young and hesitant Prince Albert, the future King George VI.
-His influence helped to guide the prince from a stammering, shy schoolboy to become the monarch who saw Britain through the Second World War.
+Greig wrote the foreword for the Forward Book of Poetry (1999).
+His 2011 book, The Kingmaker is about his grandfather, Louis Greig, who became mentor, physician and friend to Prince Albert, the future King George VI.

-Greig has also written about the life of Lucian Freud.
-According to his publishers Jonathan Cape:
+Greig has also written about the life of Lucian Freud in his book Breakfast with Lucian: A Portrait of the Artist, published in 2013, and, in 2023, Greig was elected FSA.

-In 2005, The Observer newspaper termed Greig "Britain's most connected man".